vincentvankrunkelsven/Zeitreihenanalyse_beta/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:690fce9e08
 ## Autocorrelation

-Autocorrelation is the correlation of one variable with itself at a different points in time.
+Autocorrelation is the correlation of one variable with itself at different points in time.
+As you will see in the next lectures, the autocorrelation structure can provide useful information about the underlying stochastic process.
+The function `acf()` computes by default $/rho _1, /ldots, rho _30$

 *** =instructions
 - The time series `ts` is already loaded into the workspace.